-When Jesse and I had our minds made up that we wanted to build a timber frame house, we knew it was going to be a wise idea to take on as many small timber frame projects as we could prior to starting construction of our home.
+When Jesse and I had our minds made up that we wanted to build a timber frame house (check out our timber frame house plans!), we knew it was going to be a wise idea to take on as many small timber frame projects as we could prior to starting construction of our home.
 The first opportunity we had that was great to practice our skills was building a battery box for our solar power needs, so why not timber frame it?

 We knew we wanted to build a quality structure for our boxes that was both sturdy and secure, so instead of creating a stick-built structure, we figured we could build a miniature timber frame home!
 On this project we were really able to put into motion what we’ve been reading about in our timber framing books.